 Don’t live near an art mecca?
 You might be surprised to see how many local art galleries are near you.
 These galleries can be found via a Google search, Yelp, TripAdvisor and just by plain old fashioned walking around exploring your own town.
 If there's an art school in your area then that can be another source for art inspiration.
 There are plenty of talented, up-and-coming artists waiting to be discovered.

-A Better Alternative: Luxury Fine Art Photography Gallery At Your Fingertips
+A Better Alternative: Gallery-Quality Fine Art Photography At Your Fingertips

-I’ve been a photographic artist for nearly 20 years and have sold fine art photography prints to private collectors, art consultants, hotels, hospitals and interior designers during much of this time all without the benefit of a physical gallery.
-Rather than be limited to who I can sell my work to, I choose to represent myself and sell online.
-Since no one else is taking a big cut of my sales, I’m able to keep my artwork reasonable while working with the top printmakers in the art industry.
-I offer silver halide prints on Fuji Crystal Archive, museum-grade canvas gallery wraps and the ultimate in luxury fine art printing, Lumachrome HD Acrylic Face Mount prints.
+I’ve been a photographic artist for nearly 20 years and have sold gallery-quality fine art photography prints to private collectors, art consultants, hotels, hospitals and interior designers during much of this time all without a physical gallery.
+I choose to represent myself and sell online.
+Rather than cater to the tourist market by selling run-of-the-mill, glorified postcard rack photography art prints, I offer landscape and nature photography prints that truly speaks to me artistically.
+The difference is like comparing tracing with creating something original from the soul.
+Also since no one else is taking a big cut of my sales, I’m able to keep my artwork reasonable while working with the top printmakers in the art industry.
+I offer silver halide prints on Fuji Crystal Archive, framed silver halide prints mounted on aluminum DiBond backing and the ultimate in luxury fine art printing, Lumachrome HD Acrylic Face Mount prints.
 A selection of my work is also offered in exclusive limited edition sizes of 25.

 Please feel free to contact me at any time if you have any questions.
 I almost always respond back the same day.